20 Real Estate Business Cards (+ Examples & Templates)

 (Source: SilkCards)

-This Keller Williams real estate business card example immediately jumps out at the recipient with bold colors and unique shape.
+What we like: This Keller Williams real estate business card example immediately jumps out to the recipient with bold colors and unique shapes.
 The card does not highlight a particular agent, so it wouldn’t be the best design for personal use without adding an agent’s name and contact information.
 However, these are excellent cards to display at the brokerage office or to hand out during meetings that concern the brokerage overall.

 5 Best Real Estate Business Card Templates

-Now that you have ideas for your real estate business cards from these examples, it’s time to create your own.
-Using premade templates saves you time, money, and energy putting together your personal design.
-Many platforms offer free templates that are ready to print and ship after you’ve customized them, while others charge a fee to download customizable templates.
+Now that you have ideas for your business card from these examples, it’s time to create your own.
+Premade templates save you time, money, and energy in developing your personal design.
+Many platforms offer free templates ready to print and ship after you’ve customized them, while others charge a fee to download customizable templates.

 Here are five real estate business templates below to help you get started right away: